 Students who need help accessing Canvas, resetting a password, using email, or with other technology problems, can contact IT at South Bend (https://uits.iusb.edu/).
 Students can also find answers to frequently asked technology questions in the IU Knowledge Base.

 Get no-cost access to software programs and applications (including Microsoft Office or Adobe Creative Cloud) through IUware and IUanyWare.
 All you need is your IU email address.
 Use IUware to install software directly onto your hard drive.
 Use IUanyWare to stream 400+ apps on your desktop or through the mobile app with your IU login.

 As guidance regarding the virus changes, university policies will evolve.
 To confirm current guidelines, please visit the IU COVID website.

 To protect the health and safety of everyone on campus, each person participating in face-to-face classes is required to follow these measures:

 - Because COVID testing and contact tracing is protected medical information, your professors are not automatically notified if you test positive or are quarantined.
 So, as with any time you are ill, it is essential that you contact your professors as soon as possible to determine how best to address missed class work.

-- If you are experiencing symptoms of COVID or other contagious illness, do not come to campus.
+- If you are experiencing symptoms of COVID (or other contagious illness), do not come to campus and take a COVID test.
 If you develop symptoms while on campus, go to your residence and contact your health care provider.

-- Regardless of your vaccination status, anyone who tests positive for COVID-19 is required to report this to IU (if not tested on campus) and isolate.
+- Regardless of your vaccination status, anyone who tests positive for COVID-19 is required to report this to IU and isolate.

 You can find more detailed information about all the actions that Indiana University is taking to ensure the health and safety of all members of the campus community at the IU COVID website or the IU Mobile App.
 To help maintain the safety of our IU Community, we also encourage you to follow the safety protocols when off-campus.